msbasit/TakeScreen/README.md

 - Arrow Line
 - Text (Not yet implemented)

-Tool fully supports sudo and all the drawing is anti-alised.
+Tool fully supports undo and all the drawing is anti-alised.
 Also TakeScreen is optimized for multiscreens including 4k resolution and the memory footprint is neglegible.

 Feature updates will include:
 - Uploading screenshots to local/remote server